codecombat/aether/README.md

 ##License
 The MIT License (MIT)

-Copyright (c) 2013 Inkren LLC and other contributors
+Copyright (c) 2013 CodeCombat, Inc. and other contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal